mcanouil/quarto-wizard/README.md

 <p align="center">
   <img
     src="assets/images/explorer-context.png"
     alt='This image presents a context menu within Visual Studio Code.
-The menu displays options such as "Install Extension(s)," "Use Template", "Quarto Reproducible Document", and more.
+The menu displays options such as "Install Extensions," "Use Template", "Quarto Reproducible Document", and more.
 The "Quarto Wizard" option is highlighted.
 This visual aids users in navigating and utilising Quarto tools effectively within their workspace.' width="400"
   />
 </p>